 Self bind facilities are available at most campus libraries.
 Please enquire at the Service Desk of your Campus Library.

-The pricing for a binding kit, which consists of a front plastic clear cover, back hardcover (variety of colours and styles) and a spiral, is:
+The pricing for a binding kit is $1.50, which consists of a front plastic clear cover, back hardcover (black only) and spiral.

 Wireless printing is available at all campus libraries.